Skip to content

 • Discard grease.
 Make sure you drain the sausage before making your tortilla filling.

 • Lightly brown the top.
 Cover the dish with foil for the first 35 minutes of baking to let everything bake without drying out.
-Only remove the foil for the final 10 minutes to brown the top of your breakfast enchiladas.
+Remove the foil for the final 10 minutes to brown top of the breakfast enchiladas.

-• To prevent tough overcooked eggs, remove the breakfast enchiladas from the oven while the eggs are slightly undercooked.
-They’ll continue cooking from the residual heat and will be perfect by the time you’re ready to eat.
+• To prevent tough overcooked eggs, remove the enchiladas from the oven while the eggs are slightly undercooked.

 Breakfast enchilada casserole with wooden spoon.